 Deeper learning will benefit students in a way that simply passing a class because you’ve accumulated a certain number of points never will.
 Students will be equipped with skills they can transfer into the real world.
 They learn how to learn.
 Reaching competencies, instead of a passing grade, will ultimately ensure that students have truly learned.

-For a more in depth look at competencies, standards, grading in a competency-ed system and more, check out our webinar featuring Brian Stack and Jonathon Vander Els.
+For a more in depth look at competencies, standards, grading in a competency-ed system and more, check out this two part podcast episode featuring Brian Stack and Jonathon Vander Els.
 Also, be sure to check out their book Breaking With Tradition, to learn even more about competency-based education from their first hand experience.